johanbook/docs/docs/databases/acid.md

 # ACID

-**ACID** is abbreviation for describing desirable properties of a database
+**ACID** is an abbreviation for describing desirable properties of a database

 - **Atomicity**.
 A transaction involving several entities fail all or succeed all.